rootstrap/blog/content/How to create an Activity Indicator with SwiftUI - Pablo Malvasio.md

 ## Summary

-In this tutorial, you learned how to create a small but robust SpinnerView 100% made on SwiftUI.
-As I already mentioned before, you can see the final code (here)[https://github.com/rootstrap/spinner-playground] on a small project with a tiny demo app.
+In this tutorial, you learned how to create from scratch a SpinnerView 100% made on SwiftUI.
+As I already mentioned before, you can find the final code (here)[https://github.com/rootstrap/spinner-playground] on a small project with a tiny demo app.